wl-lankin/letsencrypt-acme-dns/README.md

-Sad about manually updating your TXT-Records every 3 month?
+Sad about manually updating your TXT-Records every 3 months?
 Sad about complicated installations?
 **Let's start changing this!!!**